Privacy Protection - Legal guidelines

 1) Lawful, fair and transparent processing

-The companies that process personal data are asked to process the personal data in a lawful, fair and transparent manner.
-Now, what does this mean?
-Let us understand this:
+Companies that process personal data are asked to process the personal data in a lawful, fair and transparent manner.
+What does this mean?

 2) Limitation of purpose, data and storage